What are the Different Microbiology Careers?

 In research and development institutions, a variety of microbiology jobs are available.
 Pharmaceutical company microbiologists usually work in groups to develop effective medicines for a variety of diseases.
 They may spend months, if not years, researching a specific virus or disease, as well as the treatments that have previously been prescribed.
 A group of researchers uses cultures and tissue samples to test the efficacy of new drugs in combating the disease.
 Once a medicine has shown promise in the lab, microbiologists may recommend a clinical trial on animals or humans to confirm the findings.

-Microbiologists are employed the biotechnology industry to determine how microscopic organisms can be beneficial to society.
+Microbiologists are employed by the biotechnology industry to determine how microscopic organisms can be beneficial to society.
 Some microbiologists work in food science laboratories, researching preservatives, potentially beneficial probiotics, and potentially harmful pathogens.
 Medical microbiologists study and diagnose various bacterial and viral diseases in hospitals and medical laboratories.
 They are frequently doctors who are actively involved in the treatment of microbial diseases.
 Medical microbiologists are critical to the advancement of microbial immunology, which is the study of the immune system of the body and the microorganisms that help and harm it.

 Other microbiologists may work in environmental science, studying soil, air, water, and living samples to see how different microbes thrive in various environments.
 Cellular microbiologists investigate the function and composition of microbes at the molecular level, then apply what they learn to agricultural, food, and medical research.
 Microbiologists are critical to keeping people healthy and unraveling the mysteries of a tiny world, regardless of their discipline or industry.